Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Introduction

-\textit{Contributions:} \begin{enumerate} \item We propose an efficient, parallelizable method for Piecewise Affine Reach-avoid Computation (PARC) to underapproximate the Backwards Reach-Avoid Set (BRAS) of a planning model represented as a low-dimensional discrete-time, time-variant PWA system.
+\begin{enumerate} \item We propose an efficient, parallelizable method for Piecewise Affine Reach-avoid Computation (PARC) to underapproximate the Backwards Reach-Avoid Set (BRAS) of a planning model represented as a low-dimensional discrete-time, time-variant PWA system.
 Our method extends to discrete-time, time-variant affine systems as a particular case.

-\item We propose a scheme to incorporate tracking error into PARC to underapproximate the \textit{reach set} and overapproximate the \textit{avoid set} for a trajectory planning model.
+\item We propose a scheme to incorporate tracking error into PARC to compute a subset of the \textit{reach set} and overapproximate the \textit{avoid set} for a trajectory planning model.
 This allows us to represent the BRAS that compactly represents all trajectory plans that reach the goal and avoid obstacles when tracked by the robot, represented by a high-fidelity dynamical model.

-\item We stress-test PARC on examples drawn from the safe control and planning literature: a 4-D TurtleBot, a 10-D near-hover quadrotor, and a 13-D quadrotor.
-We show that PARC outperforms state-of-the-art methods such as FaSTrack \cite{chen2021fastrack}, Neural CLBF \cite{dawson2022safe}, and RTD \cite{kousik2020bridging,kousik2019safe}.
-We also demonstrate PARC on a simulated 6-D vehicle model to plan safe, extreme drift parallel parking maneuvers. \end{enumerate}
+\item We stress-test PARC on examples drawn from the safe control and planning literature: a 4-D TurtleBot, a 6-D planar quadrotor, a 10-D near-hover quadrotor, and a 13-D general quadrotor.
+We show that PARC outperforms state-of-the-art methods such as Fast and Safe Tracking (FaSTrack) \cite{chen2021fastrack}, Neural Control Lyapunov Barrier Function (Neural CLBF) \cite{dawson2022safe}, Reachability-based Trajectory Design (RTD) \cite{kousik2020bridging,kousik2019safe}, and KinoDynamic motion planning via Funnel control (KDF) \cite{verginis2022kdf} in \textit{near danger} reach-avoid tasks due to reduced conservativeness from the combination of planning model and set representation choice and better implementation of tracking error.

+\item We demonstrate PARC on a simulated 6-D vehicle model to plan safe, extreme drift parallel parking maneuvers, and on a 4-D physical TurtleBot as a preliminary hardware experiment. \end{enumerate}

 \textit{Paper Organization:} Next, we introduce mathematical objects used throughout our formulation (Section \ref{sec:preliminaries}).
 We then present our problem formulation (Section \ref{sec:problem_formulation}) and proposed approach (Section \ref{sec:method}).
 We assess PARC with numerical experiments (Section \ref{sec:experiments}), then demonstrate a drift parking extreme vehicle dynamics example in simulation, extending beyond the state of the art in reachability-based safe motion-planning and control methods (Section \ref{sec:drift_demo}).
-We discuss takeaways and limitations in Section \ref{sec:conclusion}.
-Note, we have extensive appendices, and call out \textbf{key results} in the text.
+We also showcase PARC's ability to extend to real robots with a preliminary hardware experiment (Section \ref{sec:hardware_demo}).
+Finally, we discuss takeaways and limitations in Section \ref{sec:conclusion}.
+For presentation's sake, we move most proofs and experiment details to appendices, and call out \textbf{key results} in the text.